viii. The Big Reveal

 Sakura straightened slowly, a cloud of flustered dirt billowing at her knees like waves of ochre mist.
 She was breathing hard, her lungs clattering up and down against her chest bones as they expanded and contracted.
 She sucked in painful, but much needed gulps of air through her clenched teeth.
 She didn't have much time; already she could begin to feel the strain on her twelve-year-old body.

 She glared at Sasuke with one eye; the other was squeezed shut as if she were trying to tamp down on the pain.
 Physically he was pristine—literally untouched.
 His expression, on the other hand, looked as if he were undergoing a lobotomy; great paradigm shifts tended to have that effect.

 She allowed herself a cocky little smirk.
 Smashing someone's initial expectations of her to itty-bitty bits was always oh so satisfying.

 "HOLY CRAP!
 Sakura-chan!
 You're.
 Freaking.
 AWESOME!"
 Naruto shouted from the sidelines, forgetting it was in his best interest that she'd loose.
-This was, after all, a side of her they had never expected.

-Her unprecedented speed aside, Sakura's fighting technique went against everything Sasuke had assumed about the girl.
+Her unprecedented speed aside, Sakura's technique went against everything Sasuke had assumed about the girl.
 It was an aggressive, no-holds-barred style that had all the subtly of a rampaging rhino.
 There was no way in the farthest depths of hell that this was the same girl who complained about getting sweat stains during training.